lesterlimjj/tp/docs/UserGuide.md

 * `addTag nt/family-friendly nt/spacious`

 #### Listing all tags: `listTag`
-Shows a list of all available tags.
+Shows a list of all available tags and removes any filters that are currently applied.

 Format: `listTag`